 - Advocacy and policy work at the state and national levels, as well as action alerts and online tools for affecting legislation.

 - Hands-on guidance from our national office.

-- A national network of almost 1,200 presidents and chancellors committed to building strong communities and educating the next generation of responsible leaders.
+- A national network of over 1,000 presidents and chancellors committed to building strong communities and educating the next generation of responsible leaders.